evansbenj/Project-Ideas-for-Caroline/Project_4: Sex chromosomes of X. tropicalis in nature.md

 ```
 After renaming, the output file is called Merged.vcf.gz_out.AD.FORMAT and it has exactly what I need - allele depth for all individuals that have genotypes for each transcript for each SNP.

-I identified a bug that caused the AD numbers to be weird from vcftools and bcftools.
+I thought that I identified a bug that caused the AD numbers to be weird from vcftools and bcftools (but it was excel; see below).
 So I wrote my own script to get this:
 ```perl
 #!/usr/bin/env perl
 use strict;